yorktronic/ArbBot/README.md

 **Pair:** LTC-BTC, ZEC-BTC, ETC-ETH, etc.
 **Exchange:** A cryptocurrency exchange, e.g. Poloniex, Bittrex, GDAX, Kraken
-**Order Book:**: a complete list of "buy orders" and "sell orders," sourced directly from the exchanges.
+**Order Book:** a complete list of "buy orders" and "sell orders," sourced directly from the exchanges.
-**Volume:**: Amount of cryptocurrency traded during a given timeframe
+**Volume:** Amount of cryptocurrency traded during a given timeframe
 **Transaction Speed:** Time between sending cryptocurrency from wallet A and receiving it at wallet B
 **Transaction Cost:** The cost of sending a given cryptocurrency from point A